oschrenk/notes/osx.md

 * **Window management**.
 Hierarchical approach.`cmd+[shift]+tab` switches applications, `cmd+[shift]+>` switches the windows of an application
 * **Consistency**. `cmd+,` opens the settings of an application.`cmd+q` closes the application. `cmd+w` closes a window and only the window (!) - closing the last window doesn't close the application.

+## Defaults

+OS X stores the preferences and application settings in `.plist` files.
+These are (binary enocded) XML files.
+OSX offers the command line tool `defaults` to read from and write to them.

+But

+	read /Library/Preferences/.GlobalPreferences

+is not the same as

+	read NSGlobalDomain

+`defaults {read,write} NSGlobalDomain` is equivalent to `defaults write -g`.

 ## Hints

 The hint I always give other mac users: Try pressing `Alt`.
 It works wonders.
 For example: _iTunes_ doesn't allow you to delete songs from your hard drive, when your are looking at a play list (not via `Cmd + Backspace` nor via context menu) pressing `Alt + Backspace` does the trick.